dan-wenger/braendi-dog/README.md

-A WIP... thing for learning javascript app development with node.
-My goal is to implement a swiss board game called [Brändi Dog](https://www.braendi-dog.de) as a multiplayer game.
+A wip/fun project for learning javascript app development with node.
+My goal is to implement a swiss board game called [Brändi Dog](https://www.braendi-dog.de) and make it work over WebRTC.
+I want as much as possible to be done client-side.

-For the backend I'm using express.js and peerjs.
-For the frontend, I'm excited to give [Svelte](https://svelte.dev) a try.
+The express backend with implemented [peerjs-server](https://github.com/peers/peerjs-server) is responsible for serving the static files and for doing the signaling.
+For the frontend I'm excited to give [Svelte](https://svelte.dev) a try!
+Going good so far